michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 ```

-This should be a functional map that you can click on houses and get a popup about that house.

 7. Add polygons!!
 This works the same way that points do.
 In this example, we will use the tallied refugee data by state to make a chloropleth map.